 And this May, the IRS filed a lien for $4,249.98 in taxes that were due last December.
 That lien still is outstanding, according to court records.

 The liens covered employee withholding taxes or worker's compensation taxes, Newton said.
-And the current lien is a mistake, she said.
+And the current lien is a mistake, she says.

-The IRS agreed in July that the "lien was filed in error," she said.
-"We called several times and they said they would take care of it."
+The IRS agreed in July that the "lien was filed in error," she says.
+"We called several times, and they said they would take care of it."

 In interviews, all 10 judicial candidates were asked if they had ever been reprimanded by the Florida Bar, publicly or privately.
 All except Newton said they had not been reprimanded.
 She declined to answer directly.

 While some lawyers challenged Newton's claim to 600 trials, few noted that her opponent, James Berfield, has barely appeared in court at all in the past 10 years.
 Most voters in the Bar poll did not know Berfield well; those who did gave him a 58 percent "disapprove" rating.

 "I don't have that much contact with attorneys," Berfield, 57, said.
 From 1981 to 1989, he served on the Clearwater City Commission.
 Since then, he said, he has handled mostly wills and real estate law for corporate clients, whom he declined to identify.

 His campaign stresses his two years as a traffic court magistrate, which he said shows a judicial temperament.
 "Most people who come before you have never been in the judicial system before," Berfield says.